 I was six, outside in my jacket after lunch, flopped down on a green grassy rise a few hundred yards south of our apartment, gazing at the shifting shapes in the sky, brilliant blue patches between white billowy cumulous clouds that moved along at a good clip.
-Mostly I saw giant faces, animals, gods and abstract designs – I was always finding patterns and satisfying symmetries (especially bilateral) … or disturbing broken symmetries.
+Mostly I saw giant faces, animals, gods and abstract designs – I was always finding patterns and satisfying symmetries … or disturbing broken symmetries.

 Suddenly I heard Dad’s distinctive bob white whistle (his words), produced to carry a long distance by means of the index finger and pinky of his right hand poked between his tightly puckered lips, with lots of tongue and lung pressure behind it.
-(Actually, the first note was a huge downward swoop, followed by a quick upward one, unlike the bird’s version.)
+(Actually, the first note was a huge downward swoop, followed by a quick upward one, a caricature of the bird’s version.)
 Tom and I knew what it meant: drop what you’re doing and come home on the double.

 (Aside: I learned to whistle melodies from Dad, breathing both out and in, practicing and evolving from a shaky peep to a reliable instrument.
 But all my attempts to mimic his bob white shriek accomplished nothing as a starting point for improvement, so I gave up … until Now.
 Lo these many years later, I just stuck my fingers between my lips and blew.
 Behold, a big happy noise!
 I write this in near disbelief at today’s great discovery.
 Dad, if only you had lived another 22 years, until you were 101, we could have shot bob white calls across the valley below The Point!)

-But returning to the story… I jogged back to the house, where Dad greeted me on the porch with a facial expression of big doings.
+But returning to the story … I jogged back to the house, where Dad greeted me on the porch with a facial expression of big doings.
 “How would you like to help me build a kite?
 We have a good wind for it today.”
 No salesmanship needed; I was all in.

 “Here is the wooden structure that will hold the airfoil outstretched to catch the wind.”
 I nodded my understanding.
 Then he sketched the surface that would be attached the frame.
 “Charlotte, would you like to join us in here?” he called to her in the other room.
 She soon appeared with two-year-old Tommy, who beamed into the almost conspiratorial fun, with heads physically crowded around the drawing and thinking along similar lines.
 “Honey, do we have a big old bed sheet that can be repurposed for the diamond kite we are making?”